Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 Kentavious Caldwell-Pope Insights vs. the Heat

-- He's put up 4.2 threes per game, or 12.5% of his team's shots from beyond the arc this season.
+- Caldwell-Pope is averaging 4.2 three-point field goal attempts per game this season, which is 12.5% of his team's tries from beyond the arc.

+- In terms of assists, the Heat are 14th in the NBA, giving up 25.6 per game.

-- In terms of 3-pointers, the Heat have allowed 13.1 makes per contest, 28th in the league.
+- Looking at 3-pointers, the Heat have given up 13.1 makes per game, 28th in the league.

 Kentavious Caldwell-Pope vs. the Heat